HapticFinance/docs/content/inflation.md

 ## Inflation and Fees
-20% of inflation and protocol fees will be directed to the treasury.
+20% of inflation and protocol fees will be directed to the Treasury.
 80% of inflation and fees will go to stakers.
 These percentages can be adjusted at the Technical Council's discretion via a HIP.